How to embroider curly hair

 Comb the curls very little or use a big needle to separate the threads carefully.
 In the picture below you can see the right side is already combed through and the left side is still all 6 strands together.

 1. If you want to have very curly hair use an object with a small diameter like a sock knitting needle or a wooden skewer.

 2. To avoid too much combing later, separate the 6 strands before wrapping it.

 After writing this tutorial, I found an even better method to make curly hair.
 You can see how extra curly it is in the pictures of the red curly in the beginning.
-You can learn this method in my free email course:
+You can learn this method in my online course Introduction to hair embroidery:

-If you want to learn more about the ins and outs of hair embroidery I recommend joining my free hair embroidery mini email course!
+If you want to learn more about the ins and outs of hair embroidery, I recommend joining my hair embroidery course!
 You’ll learn all the basics to make your first stitched hairy head and how to style it!